aws-solutions/media-services-application-mapper/docs/MEDIALIVE_WORKFLOW_WIZARD.md

     ![Workflow Diagram Layout](images/workflow-diagram-layout.png)

-    Without any further configuration, MSAM receives pipeline events from MediaLive and will display those by changing the visual representation of the MediaLive node on the diagram.
+    Without any further configuration, MSAM automatically receives alerts from MediaLive and will display those by changing the visual representation of the MediaLive node on the diagram.
 To further customize your tile and diagram, refer to the [Usage guide](USAGE.md).